-Together with that monetary remuneration, the Executive Director will also receive, as fixed remuneration in kind, private use of a company car (see the following section in this respect).
+In addition to that monetary remuneration, the Executive Director will also receive this year (2023), as fixed remuneration in kind, the private use of a Company car (see section A.1.5 below).

-The Chairman of the Board of Directors is the only executive Director performing executive duties.
+The Chairman of the Board is the only executive Director performing executive duties.
 Although Hercalianz Investing Group, S.L. is recognised as an executive Director, it has never performed executive duties in Ebro Foods, S.A. or any subsidiary of the Group and, therefore, has received no remuneration for such duties.
-See the explanatory note in section D of this report regarding the classification of Hercalianz Investing Group, S.L. as an executive Director.
+See the Explanatory Note Two in section D of this Report regarding the classification of Hercalianz Investing Group, S.L. as an executive Director.